OpenNHM/AvaFrame/docs/moduleCom1DFA.rst

     - raster file:
         - cells with non-zero values define the release area
         - cell value can be read as thickness (measured normal to the slope) (see :ref:`moduleCom1DFA:Release-, entrainment thickness settings`)
-        - negative values are not allowed
+        - negative values are not allowed (specified no-data values are not considered)
         - if the cellsize does not match the requested meshCellSize, the file is remeshed if within `resizeThreshold`
     - ALL features within one shapefile or all cells with non-zero values in a raster file are released at the same time (and interact), this is what we refer to as *scenario*
     - if you want to simulate different scenarios with the same features, you have to copy them to separate shapefiles/raster files